Tunable intertwining via collective excitations

+While we here only show the leading-order results of the Magnus expansion in $T$, higher orders involve nested commutators of $h$, $O_1$, and $O_2$, see~\cite{supplementary}, highlighting the potential for intertwined orders.
+Caution needs to be exercised regarding the convergence of such high-frequency expansions when one approaches parametric instabilities.
+In what follows, using a mean-field approach, we will show that the notion of intertwining generalizes in the driven problem to involve intertwining of the usual Landau and discrete time crystalline orders.

-\emph{Numerical results}--- To substantiate that such drive-induced terms can stabilize intertwined orders, we explore the asynchronously driven system in the presence of cavity dissipation by numerically integrating the equations of motion for the Lindbladian time evolution of the mean-field expectation values $\langle O \rangle$ where $O= a_i$, $b_i^\dag b_i$, $b_i^\dag b_0$, $b_0^\dag b_0$, $b_1^\dag b_2$, with $i=1,2$.
-We assume that both cavities are dissipative with a rate $\kappa$.
+\emph{Numerical results}--- We explore the stationary states in the presence of cavity dissipation by numerically integrating the equations of motion for the Lindbladian time evolution of the mean-field expectation values $\langle O \rangle$, where $O= a_i$, $b_i^\dag b_i$, $b_i^\dag b_0$, $b_0^\dag b_0$, $b_1^\dag b_2$, with $i=1,2$.
 The mean-field equations are presented in~\cite{supplementary} and are solved numerically for various values of $\epsilon$, $\omega$, and $\phi$.
 For simplicity, we set $\omega_a=\omega_b=1$, which in the limit of zero dissipation yields $\lambda_{\rm c}=1/2$.
-To quantify intertwining of the cavities, we examine two quantities: the time-dependent product $\alpha_{12}(t)=\alpha_1(t) \cdot \alpha_2(t)$ characterizing the \emph{dynamical} intertwining, and its period average $\overline{\alpha_{12}}$, capturing the time-averaged or \emph{effective} intertwining.
-Importantly, the period average is understood with respect to the true time period, as we often encounter time crystalline behavior, where the discrete time-translational symmetry by $T=2\pi/\omega$ imposed by the drive is spontaneously broken, such that for a mean-field observable $A$, $\langle A(t+ nT)\rangle = \langle A(t) \rangle$ for integer $n>1$.
-We only consider driving in the ordered phases in what follows.
+Note that the physical energy scales in the experiment are in units of the atomic recoil energy $E_{\rm r}$ which depends on the atomic mass and the the wave length of the pump laser.
+Both cavities are dissipative with a rate $\kappa$, and we only consider driving in the static ordered phases in what follows.